uport-project/specs/messages/verificationreq.md

+---
+title: "Verification Claim Request"
+category: "reference"
+type: "content"
+---

 # Verified Claim Request

-The Verified Claim Request is created by a client app and sent to a user's mobile app during the [Verified Claim Request Flow](../flows/verificationreq.md).
+The Verified Claim Request is created by a client app and sent to a user's mobile app during the [Verified Claim Request Flow](/flows/verification.md).

 #### Attributes